-The Internal Audit Skills Training course focuses on meeting the ever-changing needs of the auditor in delivering an added value and quality service and will teach trainees the different types of audit and the levels of auditing available.
-Trainees will then learn about internal audits, audit checklists, conducting audits, corrective action and its importance and conducting audit closing meetings.
+The Internal Audit Skills Training course focuses on meeting the ever-changing needs of the auditor in delivering an added value and quality service and will teach trainees the different types of audits and the levels of auditing available.
+Trainees will then learn about internal audits, audit checklists, conducting audits, corrective action, and its importance and conducting audit closing meetings.

 What Do Participants Learn?

 Help Trainees Objectively Review An Organisation's Business Processes.

 Train Trainees How To Successfully Evaluate The Efficacy Of Risk Management Procedures That Are Currently In Place.